Japanese Government-mandated Orthography Chaos

 So what now?
 Silly me, I thought I could walk to the ANA Hotel to wait for a taxi to go to some station where a train would be operation.
 It was immediately apparent that things were more seriously disrupted than I had imagined.
 From the hotel taxi stand, I could see an elevated road with cars stopped bumper-to-bumper, and the sidewalks of the roads beneath that and running past the hotel were filled with people walking in the direction of Shibuya, although who knows where these people were headed.
 Home, I imagined.

 After a wait of about an hour, it was apparent that there were going to be no taxis swerving into the hotel taxi stand to pick people up.
 I was getting hungry and decided to walk to Devan des PTT, an okonomiyaki place I had been going to for at least three decades.
-Upon arriving—it was already about 5:30pm—there were already other dinner refugees sitting at the counter.
+Upon arriving—it was already about 5:30pm—there were already other quake refugees sitting at the counter.
 Some had been staying at a nearby hotel that couldn’t serve meals because of the gas supply being cut off.

 After enjoying the usual good okonomiyaki served up by the owner, Onyama-san, I headed back to the ANA Hotel, again hoping that things had settled down to the point at which taxis would be picking people up at the taxi stand.
 No such luck.
 Several other refugees and I gave up and entered the hotel from the taxi stand.
 Not surprisingly, there were no rooms available, but I had not intended to get a room, anyway.